ailrk/markdowndb.macro/README.md

   readonly content: Promise<MarkdownText>,
 }

+// aviable log level.
+// it's for compile time diagnoses only.
+// if the log level is set to 'silence' no log file will be generate. export type LogLevel =
+  | 'info'
+  | 'warning'
+  | 'error'
+  | 'silence'
+  ;

+export interface MarkdownDBConfig {
+  // The directory where markdown stores.
+  markdownDir: string,

+  // The build mode.
+  mode: MarkdownDBMode,

+  // Where static files will be host. publicURL?: string,

+  // Logging level
+  logLevel?: LogLevel,

+  // Log Dir
+  logDir?: string,
+};

 // Both MarkdownRuntimeDatabase and MarkdownStaticDatabase implement this interface. export interface MarkdownDB {
   // get by id